alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ---

-# So you have your store up and running...
+# So, you have your store up and running...

 ---

-# All web servers are scaled and running nicely...
+# All web servers are configured and running nicely...

 ---